Tallinn travel guide

 The beautiful pink baroque Kadriorg Palace was the summer

-residence of Russian Tsar, Peter I, and today stands proudly in the
+residence of the Russian Tsar Peter the Great.
+It stands proudly in

-streets are lined with noble villas and summer estates.
-The Palace
+the streets are lined with noble villas and summer estates.
+The

 featuring thousands of western European and Russian works from the